Shanghai Rummy (Rules and Gameplay Instructions)

 • How to play Shanghai Rummy (video tutorial)

-Read on for a step-by-step guide on how to play Shanghai Rummy.
+Read our step-by-step guide on how to play Shanghai Rummy below.

 What is Shanghai Rummy?